Showing 1 - 1 OF 1

 The GFAFB Education Center provides accredited degree granting programs and certifications on base for military members, their families, and all area adults.
 Various colleges combine to provide undergraduate and graduate options offered on base and other accredited colleges offer extensive opportunities off base.
 The accelerated course format on-base contributes to a high degree completion rate for students.
 The professional staff of the Education Center offer flexible scheduling and internet courses for shift workers and those frequently TDY.
 Services offered are: counseling on general college information, tuition assistance, CCAF, GI Bill, commissioning; CLEP/DSST and general test proctoring; financial aid services; and others.
 All PME testing is conducted via electronic exam in the education center.
 The Base Training Functions-Formal training, Civilian Training and Military/OJT Training are co-located in the Education & Training Center.
 Contact them at 701-747-3316.

-The Grand Forks Public School system is viewed to be an outstanding school system, and have worked hard to maintain a low teacher student ratio.
+The Grand Forks Public School system is viewed to be an outstanding school system, and has worked hard to maintain a low teacher student ratio.

 Contact Grand Forks Public Schools at 701-746-2200, for a current update on new schools that are under construction and additional information.